USAID: Working around the world and storing its data in the cloud | Federal News Network

 Many agencies have turned to the cloud, eschewing duplicate data centers for their storage, backup and disaster recovery strategies.

-“I would say that 95% or more of our infrastructure is in the cloud,” said Sukhvinder Singh, Chief Technology Officer at USAID, on Federal Monthly Insights — Cloud (for disaster recovery and data protection).
+“I would say that 95% or more of our infrastructure is in the cloud,” Sukhvinder Singh, chief technology officer at USAID, said on Federal Monthly Insights — Cloud (for disaster recovery and data protection).

-USAID has two core locations, on either U.S. coast, with a very small footprint used to connect its cloud-service providers.
+USAID has two core locations on the U.S. coasts, with a small footprint to connect its cloud-service providers.

 “As far as the user base is concerned, we have 13,000 to 14,000, with more than half of those overseas and the rest here in Washington, D.C.,” Singh said on Federal Drive with Tom Temin.